Change the Narrative Fellowship Program

 Jimeera

-Jimeera (she/her) is currently studying for a Behavioral Health & Human Services degree.
-As a young woman navigating the hurdles of life, the Fellowship will allow her to be part of the conversation to address housing insecurity, bad credit, financial insecurity, etc. Jimeera believes knowledge is power and wants to be in a position where she can holistically gain control of her narrative/life story to pave a smoother path for her children because she believes that they are the future.
-During and at the end of the Fellowship, she hopes to have access to resources and opportunities that could open up doors for her to succeed.
+Jimeera (she/her) is completing a Behavioral Health & Human Services degree at CCP.
+As a young woman navigating the hurdles of life, the Fellowship allowed her to be part of the conversation to address housing insecurity, bad credit, financial insecurity, etc. Jimeera believes knowledge is power and is committed to holistically gaining control of her narrative/life story to pave a smoother path for her children because she knows they are the future.
+Jimeera joined the Fellowship with the goals of accessing resources and opportunities to open up doors for her to succeed.
+Jimeera aims to use all the opportunities presented during her time as a Fellow to grow and become a good example for her children, showing them that it is always possible to be better, have better, and do better; no matter what obstacles stand in the way.

 Kachina